fabiodesousa/ToDoBlocks/README.md

 ## MVP
 Each new task for the user gets sent to Incoming.
 As soon as possible, the user sets a date and time for that task to get done.
 Once a day (or more), ToDoBlocks goes through all of the cards on the Trello board that have dates, and moves them to the appropriate list (tasks due today go into the Today list, and so on).
 After sorting the cards, ToDoBlocks then messages the user on Slack with the schedule for the day.

+## Current functionality
+- Moves all tasks due today to the Today list
+- Messages list of tasks due today to Slack

+## Next steps
+- This Week functionality
+- Later functionality
+- Sort slack post items by time

 ## Later features
 - Respond to the Slackbot to mark tasks as done (or send back to incoming if needs rescheduling)
 - Waiting On list integration (tasks that you're waiting on someone to get back to you for you to complete)